amplifying-fsharp/amplifying-fsharp.github.io/src/content/testimonials/RonaldSchlenker.md

 "Jedem Anfang wohnt ein Zauber inne" (Hermann Hesse; Stufen)
 ===

-There was it: The moment when the knot bursts.
-I knew now: I got it solved, and the problem I stared on for a long time looked so simple now.
-As we all must meet our moment of truth one day, I faced a moment of joy.
-It's the joy that you feel when knowledge turns into cognition.
-And there was much more to discover than just that moment.
+When the knot bursts and a problem is solved, when it suddenly looks so simple: That's a moment of joy for me.
+I feel that joy when knowledge turns into cognition.
+To make a long story short: If you are looking for that, then learning and using F# will perhaps be your thing.
+If you are looking for more, then read on.

-More Than a Language (My Personal Way to F#)
+My Personal Way to F#
 ---

-There it was: My first attempt to really get a thing done in F# which simply wasn't possible in C# at all.
-I was searching for a way of doing digital signal processing.
+My first attempt to really get a thing done in F# was: Making music, or more precise: Sample-exact digital signal processing.
 DSP in general requires "state", which is: "Accessible values from past evaluations".
 DSP chains are usually composed from smaller building blocks, where each block has it's own "local" state.
-Using C# and objects for this task felt extremely cumbersome: Objects have to be instanciated before they can be used; their evaluation must explicitly triggered, which was error-prone and destroyed the "easy-play-with-code" idea that I had in my mind.
-Now there were pure functions, which meant that there's only thing: Composition.
-One just has to put a function at the right place in a computation - and that's it.
-That sounded very compelling, and it was exactly what I aimed for.
-There was a problem, since pure functions are like: "There's no past; there's only present".
-How could I find a consens between these 2 concepts?
+Using C# and objects was cumbersome: Objects have to be instanciated, their evaluation must explicitly triggered, which was error-prone and annoying.
+I instead liked that "pure functions" thing: Just put a function at the right place in a computation - and that's it.
+That sounded very compelling, and the mission was clear: Find a way that allows for composing "state-aware" functions as simple as if they were pure functions.
+And that's how my journey begun.

-My mission was clear: Find a way that allows for composeing "state-aware" functions in a way that is as simple as if they were just pure functions.
-Years before, a friend of mine and me toured with a "Monads in C#"-speaking through user groups in Germany.
-It wasn't very successful, because they are not useful in C#.
-But I knew: Monads - as the queen of composition - was propably the way to go for this problem.
-My journey started learning F#, digging through the legendard "F# for Fun and Profit".
-I thought that I was a real good developer at that time, but I understood: There's still so much to learn, and knowing that made me happy.

-I admired (and still do) the way Scott Wlaschin was able to teach, and I re-read his articles and book frequently.
-I took every turn I could take, revisiting things like state monad, which turned out to have a "global state" approach, but I needed a "local state" thing - so I moved on and discovered more and more, but no solution.
-So I wrapped my mind around the problem until that one "moment of joy".
-I still don't know if I discovered something new, but I didn't care, since I definitely found something that I lost for long: The joy of writing programs - and: It was clear to me that I wanted to get in touch with all the people I knew now from all my studies.

-More than the sum of it's parts
+Bring Back the Joy
 ---

-The F# community is quite small, and that opens up many possibilities.
-There are so many ways to get yourself involved: Comment or write language suggestions, contribute to libraries, write your own stuff - that was all easy and low-barrier.

-You are not alone
+The outcome of approaching a problem is usually so much more than just a solution.
+When learning F#, you inevitably end up with didactic masters such as Scott Wlaschin, which probably almost every F# developer knows.
+His legendary "F# For Fun and Profit", talks like "Four Languages From Forty Years Ago" or the book "Domain Modeling Made Functional" turbo-boosted my thinkung and dev-skills.
+There's a lot of money to make by selling trainings, scrum-here, agile-there, architecture-whatever.
+Buy it all - gladly also from me.
+And: Dig into Scott Wlaschin's stuff.
+It's a treasure chest filled with knowledge and joy-for-programming.

+It's not twitter that counts
 ---

-Sometimes, people might feel like "abandoned" or like you're the only left-over of a past thing.
-That's not the case!
-Beleive me: There's a strong community, engaged people and you are not alone!

-F# Applied challenge

-...last but not least: There is Edgar, David, Florian and Jimmy.
-They built up Amplifying F# with their good spirit, their effort and

-"Met F# Londoners" - Isaac Abraham,

-Dawe, Edgar, Timothy Laviere...
-All trustful people.
-They are motivating and positive; they give the feeling of "You can do it; what you do is great", and it costed them: Nothing.
-I can easily say: These people are role models to me, ...
-Anstatt Verdacht zu wittern, lieber: Do what they do; be positive, open and motivating, tell them that they do great - because that's my honest opinion - and it will hopefully set energy free in thema, and also in me.
-And it costs me: Nothing, but gives me a smile, joy, and a lot of energy, too out of nothing.
-Sometimes, it's just so easy - and everyone can do that, too.
+Taking every possible turn on my journey, I discovered people like Krzysztof Cieślak, who virtually single-handedly created the F# extension "Ionide" for VSCode from scratch.
+There's Tomas Petricek, a master mind who's doing tons of crazy-cool stuff, from academic papers to talks like "Write your own Excel in 100 lines of F#" or his hand-crafted F#-written Commodore C64 emulator.
+To me, this is just lovely, sympathic, and personal: There's someone trying to honestly share his knowledge and ideas, by adressing the good memories of your jounger self.
+Isn't that a masterpiece in communication?
+Who doesn't want to learn from such people?

+The F# Community is rather small, but filled with those unique and highly-skilled people.
+More than that, I felt that they are all welcoming, friendly, approachable and willing to help.
+From my personal experience, most F# users care a lot about improving, developing and spreading F#.
+It's easy for anyone to get involved.
+There are so much possibilities from commenting, writing or implementing language features, contributing to libraries, writing own stuff and getting in touch with others: It's all easy and low-barrier.
+Instead of "strong opinions", I experienced open-minds and thoughtfulness.
+I have no doubt that talent and hard work can be keys to success, but I'm also convinced that you can get as far with curiosity and joy.

+Old School Players to New School Fools
 ---

-All that sounds like a happening of cool and positive people.
-And there's more: The people I met are one-of-a-kind highly skilled engineers, die mit ihren Fähigkeiten aus der Masse herausragen.
-Das mag vielieicht an Talent oder harter Arbeit liegen.
-Das bezweifle ich nicht.
-Doch bin ich überzeugt, dass man genau so weit kommen kann mit diesen beiden Fähigkeiten: Neugier und Spaß an der Sache.
-Ich sage es nochmal: Ich bin überzeugt, dass man damit genau so weit kommen kann.
-With F# as a language which automatically leads you on track towards these 2 properties.

-Timo Mühlhaus, who spend their time to enable

-Jimmy Byrd - first impression was hig TNG background on a Zoom video session.
-Immediately sympathised.
-It was THE TV show of my youth - extremely underrated, weil sie Themen ansprach, die heutzutage so relevant sind wie kaum jemans zuvor.
-Now there are many reasons why to like TNG.
-Captain Picard.
-All the things described above...
-He's a person with human weaknesses - as we all are.
-But then, he's the strongest character, and he gets his strengeth out of being thoughtful, no easy decisions, taking initiative, being kind and respectful to others.
-Out of all this erwächst ein ehrliches, nicht zu erschütterndes Vertrauen derer, die ihn kennen.  ...und können sie in uns willkommen heißen.

-It's meeting people - online or in-person - that matters.

-F# didn't only give me back the joy of programming - the "play instinct", but much more.
-A feeling being connected to people who share similar feelings.
-Not only sharing similar interests - similar feelings.
-That's a difference.

-Of course I'm sometimes a little big "angry" that F# is not there where it could be from the aspect of popularity.
-Many are I guess.

-never "strong opinions".
-There were of course opinions, but they were intelligent, thoughtful and vermittelten niemals den Eindruck, unantastbar, unanzweifelbar oder unfehlbar zu sein.
-The communication was in my experience full of kindness, it was humorous and never bitter, open for other ideas and respectful even though one might have a different opinion.

-Tomas Pet, Krystof Cies, Isaac Abraham, and last but not least: Philipp Carter and Don Syme.

-I'm honestly happy for people who (...) have moved on; who found something new, etc. One can look at it with sadness; or happy if found place in "heart".
-It's trivial to read these words; for me propably took a long time to understand "turn sadness into happieness"; it means to me: Get things going, keep them rolling, and take initiative.

-"It's not twitter that counts"

-"Tell the people what you're here for"
+A whole can be more than the sum of it's parts.
+That sounds trivial, and it means: Being part of something, knowing people and being bound to them in a good way, can release a lot of energy.
+It motivates, it brings joy and leads to new ideas and ways that weren't even seen before.
+Amplifying F# is an initiative founded by Edgar Gonzales, David Schäfer, Florian Verdonck, and Jimmy Byrd.
+They literally took the initiative, using their talent, hard work, curiosity and joy to bring people together.
+It's already a success story.

+Things change; this is an inevitable truth.
+I'm honestly happy for people who took a step and moved on.
+While this might create a vacuum or lead so sadness, there are alternatives we have as to choose from: Knowing that we have something great in our hands, we can turn sadness into happiness.
+Get things going, keep things rolling.
+Don't wait for others, and take initiative, get involved and be a part of something new.

+"Stufen" (Hermann Hesse 1941, "Steps", translated by Walter A. Aue)
+---

+Like ev’ry flower wilts, like youth is fading and turns to age, so also one’s achieving:
+Each virtue and each wisdom needs parading in one’s own time, and must not last forever.
+The heart must be, at each new call for leaving, prepared to part and start without the tragic, without the grief – with courage to endeavor a novel bond, a disparate connection: for each beginning bears a special magic that nurtures living and bestows protection.

+We’ll walk from space to space in glad progression and should not cling to one as homestead for us.
+The cosmic spirit will not bind nor bore us; it lifts and widens us in ev’ry session: for hardly set in one of life’s expanses we make it home, and apathy commences.
+But only he, who travels and takes chances, can break the habits’ paralyzing stances.

+It might be, even, that the last of hours will make us once again a youthful lover:
+The call of life to us forever flowers…
+Anon, my heart: Say farewell and recover!